f5devcentral/f5-agility-labs-sslviz/docs/class5/introduction.rst

    traffic management options.

--  SSLO 4.0 optimizes traffic flow through security services by replacing the complex “proxy hops” with a new “tee connector” - essentially a mid-proxy tap - that allows decrypted traffic to flow through security devices out-of-band from the main client-server proxy traffic.
-This is implemented as new “Service” and “Connector” profiles.
+-  SSLO 4.0 optimizes traffic flow through security services by replacing the complex "proxy hops" with a new "tee connector" - essentially a mid-proxy tap - that allows decrypted traffic to flow through security devices out-of-band from the main client-server proxy traffic.
+This is implemented as new "Service" and "Connector" profiles.

--  SSLO 4.0 introduces new “split session” client and server SSL profiles, that are now responsible for carrying SNI signaling information across the inspection zone.
+-  SSLO 4.0 introduces new "split session" client and server SSL profiles, that are now responsible for carrying SNI signaling information across the inspection zone.